FangjianLi/FangjianLi.github.io/_projects/6_project.md

 ### Results

-* The training algorithm is written with Tensorflow.
-We test our algorithm in the highway driving scenario in the simulator highway-env.
+* The training algorithm is written with **Tensorflow**.
+We test our algorithm in the highway driving scenario in the simulator [highway-env](https://github.com/eleurent/highway-env), where the environmental cars are modeled by IDM and MOBIL.

-* Albation test is also conducted without the regulator, i.e., SAIRL/Reg.

 <div class="row justify-content-sm-center">
 {% include figure.html path="assets/img/sairl_setup.jpg" title="sairl_setup" class="img-fluid rounded z-depth-1" %}
 </div>

+* Albation test is also conducted without the regulator, i.e., SAIRL/Reg.

-* The scripts run in the high-performance computing (HPC) resources Palmetto cluster at Clemson University.
-To facilitate the HPC, parallel samplers are written with ray to greatly improve the sampling speed.
-The codes of SAIRL and PPO with parallel sampling feature can be found in my Github repository
+* The scripts run in the **high-performance computing (HPC)** resources [Palmetto cluster](https://citi.sites.clemson.edu/infrastructure/) at Clemson University.
+To facilitate the HPC, parallel samplers are written with **Ray** to greatly improve the sampling speed.
+The codes of AIRL and PPO with parallel sampling feature can be found in my Github [repository](https://github.com/FangjianLi/PPO-and-AIRL-with-parallel-sampling)
 * Comparing to the benchmark IRL algorithm AIRL, with the same level of imitation learning performance, the collision rate has been reduced by 30%.

 <div class="row justify-content-sm-center">
 {% include figure.html path="assets/img/sairl_performance.jpg" title="sairl performance" class="img-fluid rounded z-depth-1" %}
 </div>

-* The driving comparisons are shown here.
+* The driving comparisons (under four parallel driving preceding cars) are shown here.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">